rafalploszanski/rafalploszanski/README.md

 ### Hello World 🤪
 I'm a beginner fullstack developer with Polish  🇵🇱.
-* Working on multiple frontend and backend project using Python and Django.
+* Learning multiple frontend and backend projects using Python, Django, Postgres, HTML and CSS.
 * I learn all the time and have a lot of fun at the same time.

 ### **And I have a very fucking mentor**